aridjayarecipes/cutesrecipes.web.app/content/post/2346-step-by-step-guide-to-prepare-speedy-apple-jelly-juice.md

 1. Get  Hand full of plums and grapes

 Looks pretty in the jar and tastes ok.
-It&#39;s natural and doesn&#39;t include artificial preservatives.
+It's natural and doesn't include artificial preservatives.
 Apple Jelly is prepared from Apple Juice/infusion.
 See more ideas about jelly recipes, apple jelly, jelly. apple jelly recipe.

 <!--inarticleads2-->